Government of Ireland Act 1920: Structures of the governmental system

-At the apex of the governmental system was to be the Lord Lieutenant of Ireland, who would be the Monarch's representative in both of the Irish home rule regions.
+At the apex of the governmental system was to be the Lord Lieutenant of Ireland, who would be the monarch's representative in both of the Irish home rule regions.
 The system was based on colonial constitutional theories.
-Executive authority was to be vested in the crown, and in theory not answerable to either parliament.
+Executive authority was to be vested in the crown and, in theory, not answerable to either parliament.
 The Lord Lieutenant would appoint a cabinet that did not need parliamentary support.
 No provision existed for a prime minister.

-Such structures matched the theory in the British dominions, such as Canada and Australia, where in powers belonged to the governor-general and there was no normal responsibility to parliament.
+Such structures matched the theory in the British dominions, such as Canada and Australia, wherein powers belonged to the governor-general and there was no normal responsibility to parliament.
 In reality, governments had long come to be chosen from parliament and to be answerable to it.
 Prime ministerial offices had come into de facto existence.
-Such developments were also expected to happen in Northern Ireland and Southern Ireland, but technically were not required under the Act.
+Such developments were also expected to happen in Northern Ireland and Southern Ireland, but technically were not required under the act.